shadowbq/opendxl-atd-troubleshoot/README.md

 # Listen to ATD Reports that get broadcast on OpenDXL

+McAfee Advanced Threat Defense can be configured to broadcast everytime it identifies malware, or completes a sample.
+This is similiar to a registered webhook, but better because it is on the DXL (Pub/Sub framework).

 ```/mcafee/event/atd/file/report```

 You need to install the EPO Extension for `ATDDXLTags`.
 This will allow for management of the channel.